openxc/reference-vi/docs/README.md

 ### Bluetooth Interface

-The [Roving Networks RN-41](http://www.rovingnetworks.com/products/RN41) was chosen to implement the Bluetooth interface for the vehicle interface:
+The [Roving Networks RN-41](http://www.rovingnetworks.com/products/RN41) was chosen to implement the Bluetooth interface for the VI:

 * a low-cost and easy-to-use option
 * easily prototyped